 Next was our stop at the Giant’s Causeway, which was followed by another drive-by of Dunluce Castle.
 This beautiful castle is known for two things: having part of it’s original formation lost to the sea below, and for being the filming location of Harrenhal (where Ayra originally meets Gendry and Hot Pie).

 The final stop of the tour was the Dark Hedges.
-This is a very popular spot in Northern Ireland because of its beauty, and the fact that it’s used as the King’s Road in Game of Thrones.
+This is a very popular spot in Northern Ireland and a must-see in the UK in general because of its beauty, and the fact that it’s used as the King’s Road in Game of Thrones.
 We were lucky to have stopped there in the afternoon during the off-season, because there was hardly anyone else on the road.
 During peak-season (July and August) it’s difficult to get good photos of the road because it’s littered with tourists.

 The Authenticity Makes It Worth Every Penny